 The capacity of the public gallery will be limited to 40 people to comply with health and safety, and fire, regulations.

 Admission will be on a first come, first served basis, with priority given to those who have registered their intention to attend in advance via this website.

 Please note, the Civic Centre car park and Town Hall courtyard are no longer available for parking.

-Members of the public can ask questions at any meetings marked with an asterisk (*).
+Meetings where members of the public can ask questions are clearly indicated in the table above.
 A question may only be asked if seven clear working days' notice has been given.

 To put forward a question at a council meeting, please contact: